 - Abdominal adhesions: Adhesions occur due to improperly placed scar tissue between the sections of the bowel.
-These bands can pull the intestine, introducing kinks and looks that eventually lead to a twisted bowel.
+These bands can pull the intestine, introducing kinks that eventually lead to a twisted bowel.

-Twisted bowel symptoms can often present differently depending on the particular underlying cause, with levels of severity also varying.
+Twisted bowel symptoms can often present differently depending on the underlying cause, with varying severity levels.
 Mild conditions of volvulus may not present with any serious complications; however, serious cases may lead the bowel to become starved of oxygen and nutrients provided by having adequate blood supply.
-Serious causes of twisted bowel result in intestinal strangulation, and if left untreated can lead to entire segments of the intestinal tract to die off.
+Serious causes of twisted bowel result in intestinal strangulation, and if left untreated, can lead to entire segments of the intestinal tract to die off.

 Commonly reported symptoms of a twisted bowel include: